Entropic Mirror Monte Carlo: Discussion

 \section{Discussion}

-In this paper, we propose a new algorithm to build sequentially proposal distributions combining a contractive entropic mirror descent step with an exploratory Markov kernel component.
-When using the Unadjusted Langevin kernel, we show that the bias induced by the remains controlled and does not hinder convergence, while preserving the contraction properties of the method.
+In this paper, we propose a new algorithm to build sequentially proposal distributions combining a contractive Entropic Mirror Descent step with an exploratory Markov kernel component.
+When using the Unadjusted Langevin kernel, we show that the bias induced by the discretization remains controlled and does not hinder convergence, while preserving the contraction properties of the method.
 We also introduce an importance sampling scheme to approximate the idealized algorithm and demonstrate its effectiveness numerically.
 The main limitations and directions for future work include the deployment of the method in challenging very high-dimensional settings, notably with deep learning architectures, and the theoretical analysis of contraction properties for the Monte Carlo procedure.
+Another important direction concerns the practical tuning of $\lambda_t$.
+Indeed, the existence results are constructive only at the proof level, since admissible values depend on intractable expectations.
+Our result is nevertheless important as it establishes the existence of a range of $\lambda_t$ ensuring contraction.
+The optimal tuning of $\lambda_t$, jointly with other hyperparameters, remains challenging and is left for future work.